 Welfare of pets

 Not all animals are suitable as pets.
 The government has a list of mammals that people are allowed to keep as pets.
-It is working on lists of suitable birds and reptiles.
+In the future, lists of suitable birds, reptiles and amphibians will be developed.

 Rules for keeping pets